Zeex/scite-pawn/README.md

 ------------

 1. Copy pawn.properties to your SciTE installation directory, e.g. `C:\wscite`.
 2. Copy SciTEUser.properties to your home directory.
-On Windows it's usually `C:\Users\your_name`.
+On Windows it's `C:\Users\your_name`.
 3. Open SciTEGlobal.properties and add the following line:

   ```